erikdubois/Themes-Icons-Pack/README.md

 is for Archlinux and all derivatives using pacman and packer (alternative for yaourt)

+#Uninstall all the themes and icons

-For testing purpose I made also a
+Uninstalling can be as important as installing, I made also a

 	uninstall-all-icons-and-themes.sh

 that will uninstall all icons, themes and repositories.

+# Note

-Because ambiance and radiance themes 'pollute' our theme manager I have added a script to delete them selectively.
+Because ambiance and radiance themes 'pollute' our theme manager I have added a script to install/delete them selectively.

-	uninstall-ambiance-and-radiance.be

-Check if you have git installed.
-Install git for deb based distro's with this command

-	sudo apt-get install git

-or on Archlinux install git with this command

-	sudo pacman -S git

-Now you can use the command git clone in the terminal and run scripts.
+	install-ambiance-and-radiance.be
+	uninstall-ambiance-and-radiance.sh

 As a rule of thumb I will install themes from github and other preferably in the home folder.